MicrosoftDocs/azure-stack-docs.cs-CZ/azure-stack/user/azure-stack-managed-disk-considerations.md

 $VirtualNetworkName = "unmngdrg-vnet"
 $NicName = "unmngdvm"

-# Set the context to the subscription ID in which the managed disk will be created
+# Set the context to the subscription ID in which the managed disk will be created.
 Select-AzureRmSubscription -SubscriptionId $SubscriptionId

-# Delete old VM, but keep the OS disk
+# Delete old VM, but keep the OS disk.
 Remove-AzureRmVm -Name $VirtualMachineName -ResourceGroupName $ResourceGroupName

-# Create the managed disk configuration
+# Create the managed disk configuration.
 $DiskConfig = New-AzureRmDiskConfig -AccountType $AccountType -Location $Location -DiskSizeGB $DiskSize -SourceUri $VhdUri -CreateOption Import

-# Create managed disk
+# Create managed disk.
 New-AzureRmDisk -DiskName $DiskName -Disk $DiskConfig -ResourceGroupName $resourceGroupName
 $Disk = Get-AzureRmDisk -DiskName $DiskName -ResourceGroupName $ResourceGroupName
 $VirtualMachine = New-AzureRmVMConfig -VMName $VirtualMachineName -VMSize $VirtualMachineSize

 # Use the managed disk resource ID to attach it to the virtual machine.
-# Change the OS type to "-Windows" if the OS disk has Windows OS.
+# Change the OS type to "-Windows" if the OS disk has the Windows OS.
 $VirtualMachine = Set-AzureRmVMOSDisk -VM $VirtualMachine -ManagedDiskId $Disk.Id -CreateOption Attach -Linux

-# Create a public IP for the VM
+# Create a public IP for the VM.
 $PublicIp = Get-AzureRmPublicIpAddress -Name $PIpName -ResourceGroupName $ResourceGroupName

-# Get the virtual network where the virtual machine will be hosted
+# Get the virtual network where the virtual machine will be hosted.
 $VNet = Get-AzureRmVirtualNetwork -Name $VirtualNetworkName -ResourceGroupName $ResourceGroupName

-# Create NIC in the first subnet of the virtual network
+# Create NIC in the first subnet of the virtual network.
 $Nic = Get-AzureRmNetworkInterface -Name $NicName -ResourceGroupName $ResourceGroupName

 $VirtualMachine = Add-AzureRmVMNetworkInterface -VM $VirtualMachine -Id $Nic.Id

-# Create the virtual machine with managed disk
+# Create the virtual machine with managed disk.
 New-AzureRmVM -VM $VirtualMachine -ResourceGroupName $ResourceGroupName -Location $Location
 ```